Physiotherapy Department / Occupational Therapy Department

 The teams with the healing touch

 The Physiotherapy department is full of sunlight and the enthusiastic voices of a team that insists that being assertive and upbeat is part of the job.
-Physiotherapy is a combination of therapeutic massage and carefully-designed exercises that help get patients moving.
-This department serves post-operative outpatients and those with injuries and asthma.
-The Physiotherapist also visits patients in the wards, especially orthopaedic full joint replacement patients.
+This department runs an inpatient and outpatient physiotherapy service.

 OCCUPATIONAL THERAPY DEPARTMENT